ocuroot/quickstart/README.md

 }
 ```

+For the purposes of this quickstart, state is stored locally in the `.store` directory.

 ### 2. Release the frontend

 Now we have an environment, we can release something to it.
 We'll start with the